o42a/o42a-doc/contents/docs/objects/inheritance.md

 object and can be overridden.

-Note that despite _private_ fields are propagated to inherited object, they are not accessible (and thus can not be overridden).
+Note that despite _private_ fields are propagated to inherited object, they are not accessible and thus can not be overridden.

 Also, an inherited object may declare new fields.